szn-app/donation-app/docs/development.md

 - modify design
 - export to JSON; export to generic SQL;
 - convert generic to postgres SQL using LLM;
-- modify permissions commands and insert into `init.sql` migration script
+- modify permissions commands and insert into `init.sql` migration script after fine-tunning for Postgresql